 Predicted Path.
-A projection of where scores will fall based upon expected growth.
+A projection of where scores will fall based upon expected growth rates.

 Scale Score.
-Scores equated across test forms to adjust for slight differences in test difficulty and to ensure comparability of scores across different ACT Aspire test forms.
-An examinee's raw score is obtained by summing over the scores the examinees earned on each item that contributes to the scoring.
+Scores equated across test forms to adjust for differences in test difficulty and to ensure comparability of scores across different ACT Aspire test forms.
+An examinee's raw score is obtained by summing over the scores the examinees earned on each item.
 The raw score is then converted to a scale score.